 - What it is and how it can impact your business

 - Terms you should know in order to better understand SEO

 - Sketchy SEO tactics and misinformation about this practice

-Google ads, officially known as AdWords, are paid advertisements which can take a number of different forms.
+Google ads are paid advertisements that can take a number of different forms.

 Ads from the Google Search network

 However, Google won’t give you a great position just because you’re willing to pay.
 Each ad goes through an “auction,” which takes into account the keywords you’re targeting, the copy of your ad (which should incorporate those keywords), and the content of the website the ad sends the user to.